Gregory Chaitin

 Gregory John Chaitin (/ˈtʃaɪtɪn/ CHY-tin; born 25 June 1947) is an Argentine-American mathematician and computer scientist.
-Beginning in the late 1960s, Chaitin made contributions to algorithmic information theory and metamathematics, in particular a computer-theoretic result equivalent to Gödel's incompleteness theorem.
-He is considered to be one of the founders of what is today known as algorithmic (Solomonoff–Kolmogorov–Chaitin, Kolmogorov or program-size) complexity together with Andrei Kolmogorov and Ray Solomonoff.
-Along with the works of e.g. Solomonoff, Kolmogorov, Martin-Löf, and Leonid Levin, algorithmic information theory became a foundational part of theoretical computer science, information theory, and mathematical logic.
-It is a common subject in several computer science curricula.
-Besides computer scientists, Chaitin's work draws attention of many philosophers and mathematicians to fundamental problems in mathematical creativity and digital philosophy.
+His work was foundational to the development of algorithmic information theory, and has been influential on metamathematics.
+He independently discovered what is today known as algorithmic (Kolmogorov or Solomonoff–Kolmogorov–Chaitin) complexity simultaneously with Andrei Kolmogorov and Ray Solomonoff.

 Mathematics and computer science

 Gregory Chaitin is Jewish.
 He attended the Bronx High School of Science and the City College of New York, where he (still in his teens) developed the theory that led to his independent discovery of algorithmic complexity.

-In 1975 Chaitin defined Chaitin's constant Ω, a real number whose digits are equidistributed and which is sometimes informally described as an expression of the probability that a random program will halt. Ω has the mathematical property that it is definable, with asymptotic approximations from below (but not from above), but not computable.
+In 1975, Chaitin defined Chaitin's constant Ω, a real number whose digits are equidistributed and which is sometimes informally described as an expression of the probability that a random program will halt. Ω has the mathematical property that it is definable, with asymptotic approximations from below (but not from above), but not computable.

 Chaitin is also the originator of using graph coloring to do register allocation in compiling, a process known as Chaitin's algorithm.

 He was formerly a researcher at IBM's Thomas J. Watson Research Center in New York, where he wrote more than 10 books that have been translated into about 15 languages.

-In recent years Chaitin has been interested in questions of metabiology and information-theoretic formalizations of the theory of evolution, and he was one of the founding members of the Institute for Advanced Studies at Mohammed VI Polytechnic University in Morocco.
+Afterwards Chaitin became interested in questions of metabiology and information-theoretic formalizations of the theory of evolution, and he was one of the founding members of the Institute for Advanced Studies at Mohammed VI Polytechnic University in Morocco.